itdxer/neupy/site/docs/storage.rst

 =======

 After succesful learning you can save network and later use it for prediction tasks.
-There already exists awesome module - `dill <https://github.com/uqfoundation/dill>`_.
+There already exists awesome library - `dill <https://github.com/uqfoundation/dill>`_.
 As a ``pickle`` library ``dill`` provides similar interface to serialize and de-serialize built-in python objects.
-The main advantage of this is a model that can store a network class and attributes without additional functionality.
+The main advantage of this is a functionality that can store a network class and attributes without additional functionality.

 First of all you need to install ``dill`` library